Zulfen/Zulfen/README.md

   - [Zeardle](https://github.com/orgs/zeardle/repositories), a clone of the popular Heardle game, written using Kotlin, Spring Boot and React.
   - [ZulfEngine](https://github.com/Zulfen/ZulfEnginePlusPlus), a 3D game engine to be written in C++
 - ✔️ Notable projects that are mostly completed:
   - [ZulfBungee](https://github.com/Zulfen/ZulfBungee), an addon to a popular Minecraft server-side scripting language which adds inter-server communication (useful for multi-server setups).
-Currently has over 6,000 downloads on [skUnity](https://forums.skunity.com/resources/zulfbungee.1474/).
+Had over 6,000 downloads at one point (I believe they have been reset recently?) on [skUnity](https://forums.skunity.com/resources/zulfbungee.1474/).
 The plugin is due for a re-write at some point due to the stuff I learnt while making it.
 - 📗 Languages I am mostly fluent in: *Java (~5 years of experience, check ZulfBungee)*
 - 👍 Skills I have picked up:
     - Lots of OOP principles